M2FM diskette format

 Other tools, disk image archive

 In September 2006, Jay Jaeger obtained many Intel ISIS 8-inch diskettes from me.
 He soon discovered that many of them were written in a unique format, down to the bit level.
-Intel's earlist floppy disk controller used a bit format called "M2FM" or modified, modified FM.
-It's not single density FM, it's similar to double density MFM bit encoding.
-This recording scheme is apparently not readable by many floppy controllers because of that M2FM bit encoding scheme, plus it was used with sector and track standards (preambles, postambles, etc.) that are different from what became "double density".
-This very early format is documented in the earliest Shugart floppy diskette drive manuals, such as the Shugart SA800 and SA801 drive.
-It's also documented in Intel's earliest manuals.
-IBM, the "gold standard" for floppy disk formats, refers to M2FM and GCR as "encoding alternatives" from other manufacturers.
+Intel's earlist double-density floppy disk controller used a bit format called "M2FM" or modified, modified FM (MMFM).
+It's not single density FM, the bit rate is faster.
+It's similar to double density MFM bit encoding but is decoded with different hardware at the bit level.
+This recording scheme is not readable by many floppy controllers because 1) the M2FM bit encoding scheme won't decode with a MFM decoder, and 2) M2FM sector and track standards (preambles, postambles, etc.) are different from what became "standard" double density or MFM.
+This very early format is documented in the earliest Shugart floppy diskette drive manuals, such as the Shugart SA800 and SA801 drive; documented in Intel's earliest floppy-controller manuals.
+IBM, the "gold standard" for floppy disk formats, refers to M2FM and GCR in their early documents as "encoding alternatives" from other manufacturers.

-Manuals I have, or available on the Web, which describe or mention M2FM include:
+Manuals I have, or available on the Web, which describe or mention M2FM / MMFM include:

 "The IBM Diskette and Diskette Drive" by James T Engh- follow my Web link